jolatechno/torchConvNd/README.md

-A library to compute N-D convolutions and transposed convolutions in pytorch, using `Linear` filter, arbitrary `nn.Module` filter.
+A library to compute N-D convolutions, transposed convolutions, recursive convolution in pytorch, using `Linear` filter, arbitrary `nn.Module` filter.
+It also gives the option of automaticly finding convolution parameters to match a desired output shape.

 # Instalation